galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 For this tutorial, you do not need to download these files.
 Galaxy allows you to fetch data from a remote location directly into a tool or workflow without first downloading the files.

-In the next section we will get the data in to Galaxy, and after that we will look at the files to see what they look like.
+In the next section, we will get the data into Galaxy, and after that, we will look at the files to see what they look like.

 # Get Data